-In this paper a new method is proposed for the solution of special case of twopoint second order boundary-value problems( TPBVP ), that is we concerned with constructing polynomial solutions to two point second order boundary value problems for ordinary differential equation.
+In this paper a new method is proposed for the solution of two-point second order boundary-value problems( TPBVP ), that is, we concerned with constructing polynomial solutions to two point second order boundary value problems for ordinary differential equation.

-A semi-analytic technique using two-point osculatory interpolation with the fit equal numbers of derivatives at the end points of an interval [0,1] is compared with conventional methods via a series of examples and is shown to be that seems to converge faster and more accurately than the conventional methods and generally superior, particularly for Variations on a problems .
+A semi-analytic technique using two-point osculatory interpolation with the fit equal numbers of derivatives at the end points of an interval [0,1] is compared with conventional methods via a series of examples and is shown to be that seems to converge faster and more accurately than the conventional methods and generally superior, particularly for problems involving nonlinear equations and/or boundary conditions.